embarklabs/embark/README.md

 Embark is a framework that allows you to easily develop and deploy Decentralized Applications (DApps).

-A Decentralized Application is serverless html5 application that uses one or more decentralized technologies.
+A Decentralized Application is a serverless html5 application that uses one or more decentralized technologies.

-Embark currently integrates with EVM blockchains (Ethereum), Decentralized Storages (IPFS), and Decentralizaed communication platforms (Whisper and Orbit).
+Embark currently integrates with EVM blockchains (Ethereum), Decentralized Storages (IPFS), and Decentralized communication platforms (Whisper and Orbit).
 Swarm is supported for deployment.

 With Embark you can: